How to File an LLC in Tennessee: Setting up a Tennessee LLC

-The process of getting started is fairly simple.
-When you begin, you will first have to choose the name for your company.
+The process of starting your Tennessee LLC is fairly simple.
+When you decide to open up your new limited liability company, you will first have to choose the business name for your company.
 This is the first and most important part of the process of getting started.
-Before you ever choose a name, you should first check to make sure that the name you have chosen will comply with the naming requirements in Tennessee.
+Before you choose a name, you need to make sure that the name you have chosen will comply with the naming requirements in Tennessee.

 Is the Name Available?

 You should always do some checking to first make sure that the name will be available.
-To check if it has been taken, you will do a name search here.
+To check if it has been taken, you will need to conduct a name search through the Tennessee SOS Business Search on the Tennessee Secretary of State Website.
+You can find the information here.

 Is the URL Available?

 Next, you have to check to see that the URL will be available.
-Imagine going through the process of paying the Tennessee LLC cost, and you can’t even use your own domain because someone else owns it.
+Imagine going through the process of paying the Tennessee LLC cost, and then you can’t even use your own business name as domain because someone else owns it.
 In fact, this could run you into trademark issues, so you have to be certain that you have followed this process correctly.
-You should also be sure that you buy the URL ahead of time because this prevents other people from mistakenly acquiring it.
+You should buy the URL ahead of time because this prevents other people from acquiring it and disqualifying you from using it as the name for your Tennessee LLC.

 You Don't Have to Go through This Process Alone

 You should understand that you don’t have to go through this process on your own.
-In fact, you can hire someone who understands this field of law so that you can get the best results from it.
-This can be a tricky process in some cases, so it helps to have a professional who will guide you through the process of setting up an LLC correctly.
-After you have done these things like finding your name, you will continue forward into the registration process.
+In fact, you can hire a company, a lawyer, or a registered agent who understands this field of law so that you can get the best results from it.
+Forming a business in Tennessee can be a tricky process in some cases, so it helps to have a professional who will guide you through the process of setting up an LLC correctly.
+After you have completed the first few tasks, such as choosing your name, you will continue forward into the registration process of forming an LLC.

 Let Us Help You!